sthiede/Comparative_Genomics/day1_morning/README.md

 >ii.
 Open ~/.bashrc file using any text editor and add the following lines to your .bashrc file.

-Note: Replace "username" under alias shortcuts to your own username.
+Note: Replace "username" under alias shortcuts with your own umich "uniqname".
 You can also customize the alias name such as wd, d1m etc. catering to your own need and convenience.

 <details>
   <summary>Click to expand entries</summary>